yiquintero/book-notes/notes/clean-architecture.md

 It is the responsibility of software developers to assert the importance of architecture over the urgency of features.
 It's always a struggle, but remember, as a software developer, you are a stakeholder.

+## Part II: Starting with the Bricks: Programming Paradigms
 ## Chapter 3: Paradigm Overview

 Paradigms are ways of programming, relatively unrelated to languages.
 A paradigm tells you which programming structures to use and when to use them.